dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 ## Adding a zone to an Integrated DNS Provider {#adding-a-zone-to-an-integrated-dns-provider}

-If you have an existing domain name in DNSimple, you can also add it to an Integrated DNS provider from the DNS section of the domain management page.
-If the Integrated DNS provider has not yet been [linked](/articles/integrated-dns-providers#linking-an-integrated-dns-provider) to your DNSimple account, you will be prompted to do so.
+If you have an existing domain name in DNSimple, you can also add it to an Integrated DNS Provider from the DNS section of the domain management page.
+If the Integrated DNS Provider has not yet been [linked](/articles/integrated-dns-providers#linking-an-integrated-dns-provider) to your DNSimple account, you will be prompted to do so.

 1. Log in to DNSimple with your user credentials.
 1. Select the relevant account.